ergoplatform/ergodocs/docs/dev/protocol/eutxo/accountveutxo.md

 # Account vs UTXO

 Like Bitcoin, Ergo uses the ‘UTXO’ (unspent transaction outputs) model rather than the Account model used by platforms like Ethereum.
-We have made this choice for several reasons, but first, it’s worth explaining how the UTXO or ‘Box’ model works.
+We have made this choice for several reasons, but first, it’s worth explaining how the UTXO or [Box](box.md) model works.

 Most people think that the balance of an account is a simple number that is updated when you send or receive funds.
 This is the obvious way to approach the problem; it is how money works in the real world.
 Your bank account has an increased or decreased balance when different transfers are made in and out.
 The ‘Account’ model operates: transactions to and from the Account alter your balance on the blockchain.